Smarter Work HQ

 FeatureHubSpotGetResponseWinner

-Contact ManagementUnified CRM with deal tracking, activity timeline, and custom fieldsEmail list segmentation only; no deal or pipeline visibilityHubSpot
+Contact DatabaseUnified CRM with deal tracking, custom fields, and automation across sales and marketingSubscriber list only; no deal pipeline or sales-specific fieldsHubSpot

 Pricing snapshot